(Order your Rain Barrel by May 1st, 2023 for Pick up Saturday May 13th 9:00 to 11:30 am)

 I’m interested!
 What do I have to do?

-- Act fast – your barrel(s) must be ordered by June 5th
+- Act now – your barrel(s) (and downspout diverters) must be ordered by May 1st

-- Barrels are offered at the discounted price of $79
+- Barrels are offered at the discounted price of $89 ($84 for an unpainted one)

-- Visit: www.greatamericanrainbarrel.com/community/ and select “Cambridge” and “MA”
+- Visit: www.greatamericanrainbarrel.com/community/ and select “Belmont” and “MA”

-- Mark your calendar for June 14th 4:00-6:30 p.m. as it is essential you pick up your rain barrel since due to space constraints and lack of a secure location to store barrels, we cannot be responsible for barrels not picked up during this time.
+- Mark your calendar for May 13th 9:00-11:30 a.m. as it is essential you pick up your rain barrel since due to space constraints, we cannot be responsible for barrels not picked up during this time.

-- For questions, Belmont residents please contact Dean Hickman at email@example.com
+- For questions, please contact Dean Hickman at email@example.com

 About the Great American Rain Barrel